-With a resolution of 24.1MP, and respectable APS-C dimensions, the EOS M50’s sensor works with the latest DIGIC 8 processor to produce pleasingly clean results across most of its native ISO 100-25,600 range.
+With a resolution of 24.1MP, and respectable APS-C dimensions, the EOS M50’s sensor works with Canon's DIGIC 8 processor to produce pleasingly clean results across most of its native ISO 100-25,600 range.

 This resolution should be more than enough to meet the printing demands of its target market, while that physically large sensor can easily produce stylishly shallow depth of field in images.

 At 10fps, the device has a respectable continuous shooting speed too, although a capacity of only 10 Raw frames means its buffer will quickly fill, limiting its use to short bursts.

-Currently, there are eight Canon EOS M-mount lenses available for use with the EOS M50, although an EF-EOS M adaptor also lets you mount EF optics.
+Canon's dedicated EOS M-mount lenses are available for use with the EOS M50, although an EF-EOS M adaptor also lets you mount EF optics.
 But there are also independent options from Sigma, Laowa and others - increasing the choice.
 The native lenses should cover most day-to-day and travel subjects with ease, but the lack of faster lenses – only one option, for example, offers an aperture wider than f/2.8 – mean that the system is not quite best suited to sports, wildlife and low-light photography situations.

 Still, with Canon’s respected Dual Pixel CMOS AF technology on board, the EOS M50’s autofocus system features accurate-phase detect AF pixels built onto the imaging sensor, although it can only use contrast-detect AF during 4K recording.
 This system is pleasingly responsive and has far more available points than the EOS M100’s, with face- and subject-tracking options too.